mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

     can conquer even more of the useful regions of macro-expansion design space and reduce the necessity of TH.

-  - Compared to the power and complexity of TH, this feature is very simple.
+  - Compared to the power and complexity of TH, this feature is very simple, and we can rely on the reasoning power of referential transparency.
-    It's referentially transparent, hygenic expansion, as opposed to

 Examples